 - What is your opinion about the art scene of Bangladesh right now?

-- What according to you is the future of the art scene in Bangladesh?
+- What according to you is the future of art in Bangladesh?

-- A piece of advice for young artists who wants to build a career in this field.
+- A piece of advice for young artists who want to build a career in this field

 More artists should think about building a career in puppetry and taking this medium to the next level.
 It can be a great way to learn aesthetics and painting as well.
 All art forms can be combined in puppetry–painting, voice and oratory, for example.
 It is a very important medium for children.

 Mustafa Monwar is an eminent Bangladeshi artist, painter, sculptor, puppeteer, TV and radio programme director, producer, performer, and a professor of the Department of Drawing and Painting at the Faculty of Fine Arts, University of Dhaka.
 He is currently the Chairman of Bangladesh Shishu Academy.
 Popularly known as the ‘Puppet Man’, he continued to touch people’s hearts with his puppet plays.
 He was awarded Ekushey Padak in 2004 by the Government of Bangladesh.